aaronamran/MCSI-Remote-Cybersecurity-Internship/Red Teaming/exclude-folder-anti-virus.md

 8. Under Current threats, click on Allowed threats
 9. Click on Protection history and search for the Mimikatz threat listed.
 Click on Actions and allow Mimikatz

-Screenshot of Mimikatz running after being configured to be allowed
+Screenshot of Mimikatz running after configured to be allowed
 ![image](https://github.com/user-attachments/assets/b57935fd-ce52-44d3-8874-17c29c605905)